Welcome to our collection of 30 highprotein vegan meals, where taste meets nutrition in perfect harmony.

 Turkish red lentil soup with roasted chickpeas and fresh cilantro on top

-More vegan protein meals
+More vegan protein ideas

 Get more protein-packed meal inspiration from these plantbased meal ideas: